‘I HAVE ALWAYS FELT THAT MUSIC FEEDS ART AND ART FEEDS MUSIC.’

 What have been some of the greatest rewards for you personally and as an artist being involved in SWELL?

 Friendships.
 The people I have met, the community of SWELL is beautiful.
 When the festival is on, Currumbin opens up, and people are connecting with each other, to art.
 I have had the opportunity to meet artists from interstate, overseas and new local people.
 Being a part of SWELL is really special.
 Also, for me, submitting my first sculpture Conversation Piece was huge.
 I am not an engineer.
 I have no building skills.
 I just had an idea, I processed it, and I created it.
 That in itself is a big accomplishment for me.
 It was so rewarding seeing my sculpture on the beach.
 People are loving it, or not; they are interacting with it, and it is in the open to be seen, and it is creating a conversation.

 What would you say is your connection to art and community?

 I have naturally always brought people together through events that involved art and music.
 I like offering people the space and an opportunity where they can immerse themselves into their creativity, whatever that is.
 Sometimes they don’t want to draw, they just want to be there, and I am happy that I can offer that place to them.
 So many times, people leave the live drawing sessions and say “I have just had my therapy for the month.’
 I get so much out of holding that space for people.

 Nicole Browne @mothersofourhood

-Life Drawing AT SWELL - BE SURE TO book a session MORE INFO
+LIFE DRAWING AT SWELL – BE SURE TO BOOK A SESSION

 Whether you draw in line, shadow or with a distinctive mark, we invite you to this extraordinary experience to transcend the every day to an enlightening visual journey as you depict the human form through your unique perspective.
 We encourage those who’ve never taken part in Life Drawing to join in this inclusive session.